Generating and Scheduling Reports

 To view an automatically-generated report:

-In both these cases, you can also view information about report generation, such as whether and how errors occurred.
+In both cases, you can also view information about report generation, such as whether and how errors occurred.
 System administrators can also view detailed system logs.

 Using Forms in Schedules